splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/1-starting-cpp/1-concepts/1-0-building-cpp.md

 ![Visual Studio Code with extensions showing the C/C++ extension to install](./images/vscode-extension.png)

 With the extension installed, you now need to add some files to configure this to work with your code.
 The extension will have added a quick configure button that will help get you started.
 With your **program.cpp** file selected, click the **cog** icon near the top right of the window as highlighted in the following image.
 This will open a prompt where you can select the version with your preferred compiler.
-We have selected the **clang++** version in the image below.
+We have selected the **clang++** version in the image below, you may need to select **g++** if clang is not available.
+Either compiler should work fine.

 ![The settings icon to add the C++ build task](./images/vscode-build-task.png)